unisat-wallet/unisat-dev-docs/open-api/fractal-openapi-inscribe-fee-rules-standard.md

 | 10       | 0.01     | 1,000,000  |
 | 100      | 0.1      | 10,000,000 |

 ---

+## Additional Notes

+- No client type distinction: Web and App use the same rule
+- No special discount for high-point users
+- Points rule: 1 point per 100 inscriptions
+- All fees are settled in sats, rounded up

+---

 **Summary:**
-These are the standard Fractal OpenAPI fee rules, effective outside of special event periods.
+This document describes only the service fee (platform fee) for inscribe orders.
+The total amount to pay also includes minUtxoTotal, networkSats, and devFee.
+For the full payment formula, see the [Inscribe FAQ](./inscribe-faq.md).
 For event-specific rules, refer to the relevant event documentation.